-It's early 1942, and the future looks bright for Nazi Germany.
-What parts of mainland Europe the Wehrmacht hasn't conquered outright, are held in thrall to Germany in uneven alliances or uneasy neutrality.
+It’s early 1942, and the future looks bright for Nazi Germany.
+Those parts of mainland Europe the Wehrmacht hasn’t conquered outright, are held in thrall to Germany by uneven alliances or uneasy neutrality.
 Out east, German armies are gobbling up big chunks of Soviet Russia in a seemingly unstoppable race towards Leningrad, Moscow and the oilfields of the Caucasus.

 So confident are the Nazis of the war’s outcome that they’ve declared war on the US on 11 December of the previous year, four days after their Japanese allies obliterated America’s Pacific Fleet at Pearl Harbor.